sebastiendfortier/spookipy/spookipy/watervapourmixingratio/WaterVapourMixingRatio.rst

 Dependencies:
 ~~~~~~~~~~~~~

--  Specific humidity, HU or
+-  Specific humidity, HU
+   *or*
+-  Air temperature, TT
+-
--  Air temperature, TT and one of the following fields:
+   *and* one of the following fields:
 -  Relative humidity, HR
--  Dewpoint temperature, TD / Dewpoint depression, ES
+-  Dewpoint temperature, TD
+-  Dewpoint depression, ES

 NOTE: Make sure to provide the dependencies listed above to this
 plug-in or to the plug-in results called by this plug-in (see the